slh1973/https-github.com-infusionsoft-api-oauth-php-lumen/readme.md

 ## Infusionsoft OAuth Miniframework Example

 This application outlines how to integrate the Infusionsoft API with an off the shelf PHP framework.
-It demonstrates how to handle the OAuth flow with multiple routes, as well as how to renew a token that we've already stored on a user record in a database.
+It demonstrates how to handle the OAuth flow with multiple routes, as well as how to renew a token that we've already stored in the session.
 From a fundamental perspective, this example strives to accomplish two things:
 	- an introduction to using and understanding OAuth with the Infusionsoft PHP SDK
 	- demonstrate how to decouple authorization and data requests